paulplant/xdrip4ios_docs/docs/index.md

 </br>

-## Who Can Help Me?
+## Where Can I Get Help?

 The main public support group for all support is the xDrip4iOS group on [Facebook](https://www.facebook.com/groups/853994615056838).
+Feel free to join the group, ask questions and participate.

 You can also find all source code, technical information and register issues in our  [Github repository](https://github.com/JohanDegraeve/xdripswift).
 </br>